 At the end of 2016, we shared many of the sales tax changes set to occur January 1, 2017.
 These included state sales tax rate changes in California and New Jersey, the expansion of sales tax to certain services in North Carolina, the prohibition of taxing more services in Missouri, and a bevy of recently enacted soda taxes and tampon tax exemptions.
-At mid-year, we’re seeing a few propositions that signify a dramatic shift in online sales tax revenue.
+At mid-year, we’re seeing a few propositions that signify a shift in online sales tax revenue.

 States want to collect more tax revenue from remote sales

-In recent years, states have found creative ways to work around the physical presence precedent upheld by Quill.
+In recent years, states have found creative ways to work around the physical presence precedent.
 They’re taxing businesses with ties to in-state affiliates and those that generate a certain amount of business through links on in-state websites (commonly known as click-through nexus).
 Increasingly, they’re also taxing companies with a certain amount of economic activity in the state (economic nexus).
 Unfortunately for states in need of additional sales tax revenue, these affiliate, click-through, and economic nexus laws are difficult for states to enforce.

 Use tax notification and reporting requirements